chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 Otherwise, mirrors send a GET request to the target resource URL, copying the Accept header from the client request if present.
 If this request fails, the mirror returns a 4xx error to the client.
-Otherwise, the response to a mirror request is the content that was contained in the target resource.
 If this request suceeeds, the mirror checks it for validity.
 The response is considered valid and stored in the mirror's cache if the following criteria are met: